 MERCHANDISING SHIPPERS

-A merchandising shipper is a temporary, branded visual merchandising display sent from the supplier or distributor to a retailer for use, often during a promotional period for the brand.
-Shippers give suppliers a branded way to execute off-shelf displays, without relying on the retailer to provide fixtures or shelf space.
+A merchandising shipper is a temporary, branded merchandising display sent from the supplier or distributor to a retailer for use, often during a promotional period for the brand.
+Shippers give suppliers a branded way to execute incremental display strategies without relying on the retailer to provide fixtures or shelf space.

-Shippers are often custom-designed and fabricated to fit a supplier's products specifically and are most often made from substrates that can ship flat and be easily assembled by retailers or reps in the store.
+These merchandising displays in retail are often custom-designed and fabricated to fit a supplier’s products specifically.
+They are most often made from substrates that can ship flat and be easily assembled by retailers or reps in the store, making them one of the best visual merchandising displays for localized or short-term product launches.

 Tips for Merchandising Shippers